code-onigiri/Github-Copilot-Spec-development/README.md

 If you need a specific version, point `curl` at that release asset instead of `latest`.
 The included CLI script behaves exactly like the locally built binary described above.

 Run `bash scripts/package-cli.sh /path/to/destination/copilot-spec-cli.tar.gz` from this repository to prepare the tarball before publishing it to GitHub Releases or any HTTP file server.
+Without arguments the script writes `copilot-spec-cli.tar.gz` into this repository's `tmp/` directory and reuses that same folder for transient build files, so you can upload or archive the artifact without touching `/tmp` on your machine.

 #### Option 2: Bash Script (Legacy)